 The Republican leader in the Senate, Mitch McConnell, has urged President Barack Obama to submit pending trade deals with Colombia, Panama and South Korea to Congress for ratification.

-In an op-ed for The Washington Post, the Kentucky lawmaker lambasted the administration for delaying the trade deals because, he believes, “unions have been extracting concessions in exchange for their support.”
+In an op-ed for The Washington Post, the Kentucky lawmaker accuses the administration of delaying the trade agreements because “unions have been extracting concessions in exchange for their support.”

-The Democratic leader in the Senate stressed on Wednesday that he will not schedule a vote on the trade agreements until the Republican majority in the House of Representatives expands what is known as the Trade Adjustment Assistance program.
+McConnell’s Democratic counterpart in the Senate, Harry Reid, has said he will not schedule a vote until the Republican majority in the House of Representatives expands what is known as the Trade Adjustment Assistance program.

 “Unless [it] passes the House, we’re not going to take up any of the trade bills over here,” he said on Wednesday.

 Democratic-allied trade unions have made similar demands and convinced Obama to renegotiate the deal with the Koreans three years after it was finalized by his Republican predecessor, George W. Bush.